Rip and roar so you can soar

 One thing to steer clear of when claiming a credit or deduction is providing wrong or incomplete info.
 Inaccuracies or missing data can lead to major problems, like delays in processing and even legal actions.
 These issues may arise if you don’t double-check the details you put in, or fail to include the necessary documents.

 Ensure that all relevant information is accurate.
 Check figures, dates, names and addresses.
-Carefully review your forms before submitting them.
+Carefully analyze your forms before submitting them.
 Small errors like incorrect calculations can cause issues.
 Failing to submit tax-related docs on-time or not filing at all will stop you from claiming credits or deductions.

 Note that supplying inaccurate info puts your claim at risk of being rejected or getting an audit notification from the tax authorities.
 To dodge issues with wrong or incomplete info, make sure records are accurate and get help if needed.